Tom Gallo: Career

-"Polly", which will appear on Sumney's sophomore album, græ.
+"Polly", which will appear on Sumney's second album, græ.
 The song received "Best New Track" by Pitchfork and gathered over a million streams worldwide in less than two weeks.

-In October of 2021, Gallo's song "Tell Me the Ghost" appeared in the John Ridley film Needle in a Timestack starring Leslie Odom Jr, Cynthia Erivo, Orlando Bloom, and Freida Pinto.
+In October 2021, Gallo's song "Tell Me the Ghost" appeared in the John Ridley film Needle in a Timestack starring Leslie Odom Jr, Cynthia Erivo, Orlando Bloom, and Freida Pinto.

-In February of 2022, the first single, "The Drumming", from Gallo's upcoming sophomore album, was dubbed a "New Song You Need To Hear Now" by Paper Magazine calling it a "a chic and atmospheric piece of indie-R&B that sets a serene, enveloping tone for his forthcoming album."
+In February 2022, the first single, "The Drumming", from Gallo's upcoming second album, was dubbed a "New Song You Need To Hear Now" by Paper Magazine calling it a "a chic and atmospheric piece of indie-R&B that sets a serene, enveloping tone for his forthcoming album."

+In July 2025, Gallo composed the score for an experimental film for Google and Moncler called "From the Mountains to the City".
+The film sparked conversation on social media and was shown at Cannes Lions 2025 Festival.